Boys Like You (Itzy song): Composition

 The song was composed by Didrik Thott, Sebastian Thott, and Hayley Aitken, while the lyrics was written by Didrik Thott, Hayley Aitken, Sara Davis, Ellie Suh, and Lee Joo Hee.
 Arrangement was handled by Sebastian Thott.
-A pop song with punk elements, its lyrics sends a warning to an immature partner.
+It is a pop song that incorporates punk elements, "catchy" rhythmic rap, and ad-libs.
+The lyrics showcase the group realizing their worth and refusing to "take back a two-timing boyfriend."